rancher/opni-docs/docs/installation/opni/aiops.md

 ### Overall Insights
-![Opensearch Dashboards Overall Breakdown](/img/opensearch_dashboards_overall.png) The Opni UI within Opensearch breaks down the status of all clusters into an **easy-to-consume** manner.
+![Opensearch Dashboards Overall Breakdown](/img/opensearch_dashboards_overall.png)

+The Opni UI within Opensearch breaks down the status of all clusters into an **easy-to-consume** manner.
-From the top two panels, the left chart show the overall number of normal and anomalous logs in the system and the right chart shows the breakdown of anomalous log messages from Kubernetes control plane components.
+From the top two panels, the left chart shows the overall number of normal and anomalous logs in the system and the right chart shows the breakdown of anomalous log messages from Kubernetes control plane components.

 ### Kubernetes Control Plane and Etcd Log Insights

-![Opensearch Dashboards Control Plane Component](/img/opni_controlplane_breakdown.png) For control plane logs, the Opni UI allows the user to **zone in on specific Kubernetes components** and upon clicking on the number of anomalous or normal log messages, the user will be redirected to the actual log messages that were **inferred on by the pre-trained Deep Learning model for control plane logs**.
+![Opensearch Dashboards Control Plane Component](/img/opni_controlplane_breakdown.png)

+For control plane logs, the Opni UI allows the user to **zone in on specific Kubernetes components** and upon clicking on the number of anomalous or normal log messages, the user will be redirected to the actual log messages that were **inferred on by the pretrained Deep Learning model for control plane logs**.

 ### Rancher Log Insights

-![Opensearch Dashboards Rancher Logs](/img/opni_rancher_breakdown.png) Similar to the control plane logs, Rancher logs are also displayed in an easy-to-consume manner where the user can be redirected to the Dashboards page to view the actual log messages that were **inferred by the pretrained Deep Learning model for Rancher logs**.
+![Opensearch Dashboards Rancher Logs](/img/opni_rancher_breakdown.png)

+Similar to the control plane logs, Rancher logs are also displayed in an easy-to-consume manner where the user can be redirected to the Dashboards page to view the actual log messages that were **inferred by the pretrained deep learning model for Rancher logs**.

 **For more information on the pretrained models leveraged by Opni, click on the tab below.**